 Kingdom Kids Preschool is a learning through play and growing in faith licensed Preschool program.
 We believe that each child is a unique individual who has the ability to develop to his / her fullest potential when given opportunities to grow through a blend of physical, emotional, intellectual, social and spiritual experiences.
 This is complimented by a warm, respectful, play-centered environment with qualified Christian educators.

-Currently there is 1 Kingdom Kids Preschool location at Nanaimo Christian School (on-site)
+Currently there is one Kingdom Kids Preschool location at Nanaimo Christian School (on-site)

 The program operates: